rmccownISoft/mcp-eval-experiment/README.md

 ---

-**Note**: This project has completed Phase 1 (Foundation) and Phase 2.1 (HTTP Transport & MCP Protocol Foundation).
-The MCP client now supports multi-transport connections with full protocol compliance.
+**Note**: This project has completed Phase 1 (Foundation), Phase 2.1 (HTTP Transport & MCP Protocol Foundation), and Phase 2.2 (Authentication & Session Management).
+The MCP client now supports multi-transport connections with full protocol compliance and comprehensive authentication capabilities.
 Core testing functionality will be implemented in subsequent phases.
 See the Development Status section for current progress.